rq/rq/docs/jobs.md

 _New in version 0.4.7._

 A job has two TTLs, one for the job result and one for the job itself.
-This means you can define a TTL for a job that expires the job before it is processed.
-To define a TTL for a job:
+This means that if you have job that shouldn't be executed after a certain amount of time, you can define a TTL as such:

 {% highlight python %}
 # When creating the job: